cedardevs/onestop-clients/onestop-python-client/README.md

 or adjust it as needed.

-# To publish a new version -
+# packaing and publishing new version
 First you will need to setup your credentials.
 Create $HOME/.pypirc and update it with the cedardevs username, pw, and token.
 It will look like the following-
 ```
 [pypi]